crypt0grapher/pulsar/README.md

 - Error Handling done right.
 Fallback nodes, retries, and timeouts.
 - Ethereum Light Client as a Cosmos SDK Module.
 Separate reusable solution going forward that is in great demand among Cosmos SDK developers.
 Reusing Geth code (GPL) would be a great option since it supports the light mode natively.
 - Ethereum State Storage as a Cosmos SDK Module.
+There's already a very robust [helios](https://github.com/a16z/helios) client is part of a docker container in this repository, although it is removed for simplicity.
 - IBC Relayer is a great option for a cross-chain communication method for the purpose of submitting state update proposals to the Cosmos SDK Chain instead of Ethereum Relay Module.
 - Currently Ethereum Node is queried directly at the beginning of every block, the better design would be listening to